ArchitectureWhat to See

 Can you walk on the Passetto di Borgo?

 The Passetto di Borgo Roma is not regularly open to the public.
-You need a special permit to visit it, or you can book a guided tour.
-On such occasions, it is possible to walk the Passetto di Borgo.
-However, the Passetto di Borgo is not accessible to wheelchair users due to the uneven terrain and narrow passageway.
+In order to visit it, it is necessary to purchase a specific ticket or book a guided tour.
+On such occasions, it is possible to walk on the Passetto di Borgo.

 How to visit the Castel Sant’Angelo Passetto?